-To that end, today’s Retronaut post takes a look at faces you might know from a movie, a book jacket or an album cover—and shows you them in uniform.
+In honor of Veterans Day, today’s Retronaut capsule takes a look at faces you might know from a movie, a book jacket or an album cover — and shows you them in uniform.

 Clark Gable: Gable entered the armed forces when his wife, Carole Lombard, was killed in a plane crash—the first war-related American female casualty of World War II.
 Gable was 41, and Lombard had been his third wife.
 Based in England, Gable flew five combat missions, and was promoted to Major.
 His discharge papers were signed by Captain Ronald Reagan.